vish4/Suma-Vagrant/README.md

 ####Run Docker using Vagrantfile without VM:[Tested for ubuntu 14.04 not tested on MAC]

-Need vagrant version 1.6 or greater tested for version 1.8
+Need vagrant version 1.6 or greater, tested for version 1.8

 1) Change the DOCKER_OPTS in /etc/default/docker to: